 Ability to use AND/OR features.
 For example, result set will include data that matches as follows:

-“Jones” AND “lawyer” – both must be found in a Case
+“Jones” AND “lawyer” – both must be found in a Trial

-(“Jones” OR “John”) AND “lawyer” – either name can be found, but “lawyer” must also be found in a Case
+(“Jones” OR “John”) AND “lawyer” – either name can be found, but “lawyer” must also be found in a Trial

 Wildcards can be used in search (e.g. “ABC*D” will match a value with “ABC” and “D” after “ABC”).

-The left side shows the number of matching Cases and a list of Fields that can be used for filtering the data.
+The left side shows the number of matching Trials and a list of Fields that can be used for filtering the data.

 Dates can be entered via From and To date range.